rena-biaobock/rena-biaobock/README.md

 Full-stack Software Developer AI-focused

 Economics graduate with five years of experience in the export sector at one of the largest steel manufacturers in Latin America.
-I bring a strong foundation in data analysis, international trade, client portfolio management, and project management — now combined with one year of hands-on experience in full-stack development.
+I bring a strong foundation in data analysis, international trade, client portfolio management and project management — now combined with one year of hands-on experience in full-stack development.

 <hr>